-SilverBullet automatically builds and maintains an index of objects extracted from all markdown pages in your space.
-It subsequently allows you to query this database in (potentially) useful ways.
+SilverBullet automatically builds and maintains an index of objects extracted from all MarkdownPages in your Spaces.
+It subsequently allows you to use Lua Integrated Query to query this database in (potentially) useful ways.

 Object representation